-Protein Bars are a beneficial nutritional aid which is often supplemented to meet protein and caloric requirements.
+Protein Bars are a beneficial nutritional aid that is often supplemented to meet protein and caloric requirements.

 Now, there are endless choices out there and it can be confusing to find the right one.
 There are cheap (Lower quality) bars packed with sugar and junk, but some companies make some really high-quality protein bars.